 Spotify.com is a popular tool for discovering new music to listen to.
 It’s free to sign up for and use, and you can take it with you on your tablet computer or smart phone.
 You can build a collection of songs that you like (and/or own) and organize them into playlists, or let Spotify find new music for you based on genres, artists, or songs that you already like.
-You can also network with your friends and favourite bands on Spotify, and check in on each other’s latest musical endeavour.
+You can also network with your friends and favorite bands on Spotify, and check in on each other’s latest musical endeavor.

 However, Spotify’s functionality is limited unless you sign up for a paid subscription; you’ll have to listen to commercials between songs, and you can’t listen to your music offline.
 Spotify also no longer allows for the purchase and download of songs that you hear on Spotify, meaning that you can no longer play music from Spotify on a different media player or move it to another device.

 If Spotify is just not the hot spot for music for you, there are plenty of sites like Spotify out there that you can try instead.
 Here are six that get mentioned on the Internet frequently.

 One of the most popular websites like Spotify, Pandora focuses heavily on discovery of music.
 It allows you to create custom radio stations based on songs or artists that you like, and it allows 100 as opposed to Spotify’s 20!
 The downside is that your options for listening to songs on demand are limited, and a free account only lets you skips songs every so often, and causes advertisements to play between songs.
 Its monthly subscription rate is cheaper than that of Spotify, though, at $5 per month instead of $10.
 Pandora is currently only available in the United States, Australia, and New Zealand, because of concerns over copyright and music licensing.